 When activated, the scramble feature jumps from whatever boost preset you are currently in to the boost preset called "SCr".
 Therefore, you need to set the desired duty cycle, gain, and sensitivity parameters that you want when scramble is activated.
-To do this, you simply set up the boost preset called "SCr" just as you would for any of the other 6 boost presets (see pages 9-11).
+To do this, you simply set up the boost preset called "SCr" just as you would for any of the other 6 boost presets (see pages 6-9).

-In the scramble menu setting, you adjust the number of seconds that scramble remains active after the button or trigger is released.
-Once scramble times out, the D-Force returns to the preset you were in previously.
+In the scramble setting, you adjust the number of seconds that scramble remains active after the button or trigger is released.

-Navigate to the scramble setting (display scrolls "SCr.
+Navigate to the scramble setting (display shows "SC.S", which then scrolls "SCr.
 SEC") using the "MENU" button, then use the up/down buttons to adjust the scramble time.
 This setting is adjustable from 0-99 seconds (default is 0).
 When 0 is selected, the scramble feature is inactive.